 You never expect to be involved in a pedestrian accident while you are out for a walk or jog, but the unexpected happens every day.
 If you or one of your family members have been hit by a car, the dedicated team of pedestrian accident attorneys at FlorinIRoebig are ready to fight aggressively for your right to receive full and fair compensation for your injuries.

 Pedestrian Safety Tips

-For most people, traveling by foot is an unavoidable daily occurrence.
+For many people, traveling by foot is a daily occurrence.
 Walking may seem like a relatively safe activity, but it can be extremely dangerous when cars are nearby.
 Even a short walk in a parking lot can be a perilous journey.
 Over the last decade, there has been a significant increase in pedestrian accident fatalities.
-According to the National Highway Traffic Safety Administration (NHTSA), 6,283 pedestrians were killed on the streets of America in 2018 alone, the highest number ever recorded since 1990.
+According to the National Highway Traffic Safety Administration (NHTSA), 6,283 pedestrians were killed on the streets of America in 2018 alone, the highest number recorded since 1990.

 Pedestrian fatalities accounted for 17 percent of all crash fatalities.
 It is easy to discern that walkers are the most vulnerable of all roadway users.
 Reduce your risk for being among these statistics by implementing these proactive safety tips, as outlined by the NHTSA:

 - Follow the rules of the road and obey all traffic signs.

 - Always use sidewalks when available.
 Where there is no sidewalk, walk on the side that is facing oncoming traffic, as far away from the road as possible.